Greetings, fellow denizen of the interwebs! My name is Antonio (I usually go by Tony).

 I am broadly interested in artificial intelligence, cybernetics, and information science & engineering.
-My doctoral research is on theory and algorithms for large-scale data processing and management, with a focus on AI.
-I work on making machine learning systems more efficient, scalable, secure and easier to deploy.
+My doctoral research is on theory and algorithms for large-scale machine learning.
+I work on making ML systems more efficient, scalable, secure and easier to deploy.

 Invented deletion-efficient data management algorithms for unsupervised learning (100× speedup)